ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/02-DataCollectionPreparation.md

 > ![Example SRA Accession Search](../fig/ScreenShotSRA.png){: width="500" }
 {: .solution}

-**_Basic Analysis_**
+**_Step 4 - Basic Analysis_**

-4. in order to save time, we will retrieve a subset of the transcriptomic sequence data for the study.
+In order to save time, we will retrieve a subset of the transcriptomic sequence data for the study.
 Determine the SRA accession numbers for the following samples on the results page:
 - Trc_1
 - Trc_2
 - Trc_4